diazdc/diazdc-pfb2019/Pandas.md

 ### Matrices

 A matrix is an data structure where numbers are arranged into rows and columns.
 They will typically conatin floats __or__ integers, but not both.
-Matrices are used when you need to perform mathmatical operations between complex data sets.
+Matrices are used when you need to perform mathmatical operations between datasets that contain multiple dimensions.

 <br/>